-This chocolate baked oatmeal recipe is next level.
-It is both nutritious and delicious and takes only five minutes to make.
-Top with melted chocolate and gluten free Digestives and enjoy!
+This wholesome vegan chocolate baked oatmeal recipe is next level.
+It is both nutritious and delicious and takes less than five minutes to make.
+Another great feature is that it is 100% gluten-free too!

 How To Make Chocolate Baked Oats

 For the full method, please refer to the recipe card at the bottom of this post.

 1: Add all the wet ingredients except the soy milk to a mixing bowl.